balefebvre/nondeterministic-and-probabilistic-programming/README.md

 This programming project is performed for the course: [MPRI 2.4 - Functional programming and type systems](http://gallium.inria.fr/~xleroy/mpri/2-4/index.html#project)

+For a full description of this project see [description.pdf](https://github.com/BaptisteLefebvre/nondeterministic-and-probabilistic-programming/raw/master/description.pdf)

 - [x] The naive monad for nondeterminism
   - [x] Task 1
 - [x] Choices trees